apayne/nss_userdir/README.md

 are respected for their work.
 Unless a commit in the repository for the code has my name next to it, I won't be able to answer questions.

-There was an original README that came with this source, but I needed to include additional notations without distrubing it, so it has been renamed README.original.
+There was an original README that came with this source, but I needed to include additional notations without distrubing it, so this file is named README.md, and the original stays the same.
 There you will find instructions on how to use it.